vacp2p/rfc/ETHCHAT.md

 ---

 # Abstract
-This document contains a proposal for an Ethereum-based private messaging service.
+This document specifies an Ethereum-based private messaging service.
 This proposal is built upon the model [https://rfc.vac.dev/spec/20/](https://rfc.vac.dev/spec/20/) and amends the limitations of the latter concerning forward privacy and authentication.